maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

-*In this example, the program gets the current terminal parameters using tcgetattr and stores them in a termios structure.
-If tcgetattr succeeds, it prints "Got terminal attributes successfully.".*
+*In this example, the program gets the current terminal parameters using `tcgetattr` and stores them in a `termios` structure.
+If `tcgetattr` succeeds, it prints "Got terminal attributes successfully.".*
-*If tcgetattr fails, it prints an error message using perror.*
+*If `tcgetattr` fails, it prints an error message using `perror`.*

 [Back to Summary](#summary)